-Lionfish population monitoring and control (spearing)
+Lionfish Population Monitoring and Control (spearing)

-Queen Conch surveys
+Queen Conch Surveys

 Jungle: Float the Rio Grande

-Hike: Machaca Forest Reserve, Cockscomb Forest Reserve
+Hike: Machaca Forest Reserve, Cockscomb Basin Wildlife Sanctuary

 Snorkel: Tom Owens Caye, Sapodilla Cayes Marine Reserve

-Explore: Lubaantun Mayan Ruins, Jaguar Reserve
+Explore: Nim Li Punit Mayan Ruins, Jaguar Preserve

 Classes: Mayan chocolate making, Garifuna drumming, Mayan art and cooking

 While on the island off the coast of Placencia, we sleep in bunkbeds in a private dormitory.
 During our first weekend inland, we sleep in bunkbeds at a jungle lodge.
 In Punta Gorda, we stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
-Full showers will be available every three to four days, and while near the ocean, participants will be swimming in the ocean and rinsing off daily.
+Full showers will be available every three to four days, and while near the ocean, participants will be swimming and rinsing off daily.

 Tuition (Airfare and baggage fees not included)